Social Media Guidelines

 The university will not ask for, nor should an individual send, credit card or payment information, classified information, privileged information, private information, or information subject to non-disclosure agreements via any social network internet communication service.

 Social media users must also be aware of NCAA rules governing interactions between the institution and its employees and prospective student-athletes.
-All employees should refrain from contacting (tweeting, messaging, friending on Facebook) prospective student-athletes prior to signing a National Letter of Intent.
+All employees should refrain from contacting (tweeting, messaging) or commenting on prospective student-athletes prior to signing a National Letter of Intent, unless there is a legitimate non-athletic purpose.
 Always check with USU Athletics compliance officials before posting anything that may violate these rules.